pch/welder/README.md

 # Welder

-Welder allows you to set up a linux server with plain shell scripts.
+Welder allows you to set up a Linux server with plain shell scripts.

 I wrote it out of frustration with Ansible.
 Ansible is an amazing and powerful tool, but for my needs it's just too much.
 90% of the time all I need is: